lewis6991/async.nvim/CONCURRENCY_MODEL.md

 end)
 ```

-### Level-Triggered Errors
+### Edge-Triggered Errors, Level-Triggered Cancellations

-async.nvim implements **level-triggered error propagation**.
-This term comes from hardware and signal processing, where systems can respond to conditions in two ways:
+async.nvim uses different propagation models for errors versus cancellations:

-- **Edge-triggered**: An event fires once when a condition transitions from false to true (e.g., OK → Error).
-If you miss the event, it's gone.
+- **Edge-triggered (errors)**: An event fires once when a condition transitions from false to true (e.g., OK → Error).
+Once delivered, the error is consumed.
-- **Level-triggered**: An event fires continuously as long as the condition remains true.
-The condition is checked repeatedly.
+- **Level-triggered (cancellations)**: The condition persists and is checked repeatedly at each suspension point.

-In async.nvim, when a child task fails, the error condition persists until the child is no longer in scope or explicitly handled.
-[FIXME: not true. currently the implementation
-If a parent catches an error with `pcall` but continues execution and hits another `await`, the error will be re-issued because the child's failed state still exists:
+**Normal errors are edge-triggered.** When a child task fails, the error is delivered once to the parent at the next suspension point.
+After catching the error with `pcall`, you can continue execution normally:

 ```lua
 vim.async.run(function()